The Three States of Data

 Every piece of data exists in one of three states.
-Two of them have been solved for decades.
-The third is the reason confidential computing exists.
+Two of them are well-protected by modern encryption.
+The third is the gap that confidential computing closes.

-Confidential computing closes this gap by encrypting data while it is being processed, using hardware-level isolation built into the CPU itself.
+Confidential computing closes this gap by encrypting data while it is being processed, using hardware built into the CPU itself.

 A hardware enclave is a protected region of memory that the CPU isolates from everything else on the machine.
-The operating system cannot read it.
-The hypervisor cannot read it.
-The cloud operator cannot read it.
+The architecture is designed so that the operating system, hypervisor, and cloud operator do not have technical means to read it in plaintext.
 Only code running inside the enclave can access the data.

-Different chip manufacturers implement enclaves differently.
-Intel calls them Trust Domains (TDX).
+Intel calls these Trust Domains (TDX).
 AMD calls them Secure Encrypted Virtualization (SEV).
-The underlying principle is the same: CPU-level memory isolation that excludes everyone except the authorized workload.
+The concept is the same: hardware-enforced isolation at the CPU level.

-Intel Trusted Domain Extensions (TDX) is Intel's implementation of confidential computing.
-It creates what Intel calls Trust Domains (TDs) — virtual machines where all memory is encrypted by the CPU.
+Intel Trust Domain Extensions (TDX) is Intel's implementation of confidential computing.
+It creates Trust Domains — virtual machines where all memory is encrypted by the CPU using AES-256.
+The host operating system and hypervisor are completely removed from the trust boundary.

 - AES-256 memory encryption — every byte of the Trust Domain's memory is encrypted with a unique key that only the CPU holds